pchiorean/Indentz/README.md

 The TSV file must be saved locally (in the active document folder); files starting with `_` take precedence.\
 Blank lines are ignored; everything after a `#` (comments) is ignored.

-> 🎓 The script does a decent job of breaking the label into multiple lines, but you can use `|` to insert manual line breaks.
+> 💡 **Tip:** The script does a decent job of breaking the label into multiple lines, but you can use `|` to insert manual line breaks.

 ## Install